ShahedSabab/Disease-Analysis/README.md

 # Disease-Analysis
-Analysis of detection of different diseases using differnt features selections techniques e.g., filter method and wrapper method.
+The objective is to detect patient with Parkinsons Disease from the voice samples.
+The features of the voice samples includes Analysis of detection of different diseases using differnt features selections techniques e.g., filter method and wrapper method.

 # Dataset:<br />